 - On the "Home" tab select "Full" and click the "Scan now" button.

-- If you received a security notice, take a screen shot or save anti-virus/anti-malware scan logs to send to System and Network Security as evidence that your system has been successfully cleaned.
+- If you received a security notice, take a screenshot or save anti-virus/anti-malware scan logs to send to System and Network Security as evidence that your system was successfully cleaned.

-If none of these steps return any significantly problems, then the system is probably ok to use, however be wary of any problems you notice.
+If none of these steps return any significant problems, then the system is probably ok to use, however, be wary of any issues you notice.
 If these steps do not resolve the issue, you should rebuild: Reinstalling Your Compromised Computer